brown9804/CenLog_LPath/1_O11y/README.md

 ## Grafana

+`Compose and scale observability with one or all pieces of the stack`

 - [Grafana - OSS vs Cloud](https://grafana.com/oss-vs-cloud/)
 - [Grafana - Install Grafana on macOS](https://grafana.com/docs/grafana/latest/setup-grafana/installation/mac/), and see tutorial of [How to Setup on Mac](https://www.youtube.com/watch?v=CYEpiVybM8c)